Business planning FAQs

 Research is vital to your business plan — the more information you have in your arsenal, the better.
 When beginning the research phase of your plan, keep in mind that there is a lot of information out there, especially online, but not all of it is accurate.
 It's always important to consider the source of any information you gather: research is only valuable to you if it's factual.
 Avoid letting unreliable sources tell you what you want to hear.
 If you come across information that you find useful, but you're unsure of the source, verify the information, either by contacting the source or by digging deeper on your own.

 There are many excellent government market research tools that are available online.
-Canada Business and Industry Canada both offer market research and statistics resources.
-For example, a great resource is Industry Canada's Financial Performance Data, which can help you create an accurate financial profile of your business.
+The Canada Business Network and Innovation, Science and Economic Development Canada both offer market research and statistics resources.
+For example, a great resource is Financial Performance Data, an online tool which can help you create an accurate financial profile of your business.

 If you're having trouble piecing your research together to paint an accurate picture of your business, try brainstorming with a skilled professional.
 The Canada Business Network has offices across Canada — consider consulting a Business Information Officer, who can help put your information together to create a solid business plan.